 The Housing Element's 5th Cycle (2015-2022) quantified objectives goal for total housing units, including market rate housing, was 3,164 units.
-Through the seventh year of this housing cycle, a total of 2,573 units have been completed or are expected to be completed from the projects identified in the quantified objectives.
+Following the final year of this 5th Housing Cycle, a total of 2,579 units were completed from the projects identified in the quantified objectives.
 The following two tables summarize the quantified objectives from the last Housing Element Update and detail the City's progress in achieving those objectives.